eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 This means that after an iteration of every voter using the leader rule, the approval percentages precisely equal head-to-head percentages.

 Thus, if the leader is a unique Condorcet winner, then after the iteration they will have over 50% approvals, and everyone else will have under 50% approvals.
 Therefore, the leader remains the leader, and must strictly win.
-The equilibrium challenger will be the candidate with the least bad head-to-head result against the leader.
+The equilibrium challenger will be the candidate with the strongest head-to-head result against the leader.

 In conjunction with the previous section, what we see is that the way approval voting reacts with the way humans make decisions leads to a natural majoritarian outcome when everyone uses the leader rule.
 In that way, Approval voting is more majoritarian when voters are strategic, which significantly dampens the common criticism that Approval voting is both non-majoritarian and susceptible to strategic voting.
 In particular, if every voter applies the leader rule, then the outcome is the same or strictly better, in a majoritarian sense, than the expectation of the voters going into the election.